xiaoxiao1999319/Xiao-Xiao-s-page/content/post/20200621bioinspired-idea/index.md

 ---
-title: 'Learning from nature: A bio-inspired strategy for addressing the key issues in future human development'
+title: 'Learning From Nature'
-subtitle: 'This article was written for *Nature*'s 150th anniversary'
+subtitle: 'A bio-inspired strategy for addressing the key issues in future human development'
-summary: This article was written for *Nature*'s 150th anniversary.
+summary: Written for *Nature*'s 150th anniversary.
 authors:
 - admin